-"Proficiency-based learning" refers to systems of instruction, assessment, grading and academic reporting that are based on students demonstrating mastery of the knowledge and skills they are expected to learn before they progress to the next level, get promoted to the next grade, or receive a diploma.
+"Proficiency-based learning" refers to systems of instruction, assessment, grading and academic reporting that are based on students demonstrating mastery of the knowledge and skills they are expel to learn before they progress to the next less, get promoted to the next grade level, or receive a diploma.

-"Proficiency-Based Graduation Requirements" are the locally determined set of content knowledge and skills aligned to state standards that, when supplemented with any additional locally-developed requirements, have been determined to qualify a student for earing a high school diploma.
-The requirements shall be clear, shared learning expectations that empower students and provide opportunities for choice in learning experiences and accord multiple ways to demonstrate proficiency in knowledge and skills.
-In this system, "Proficiency-Based"

-Graduation Requirements" are supervisory union or supervisory district-wide learning objectives used by educators and students to drive instruction and assess growth in new learning.
+"Proficiency-based graduation requirements" refer to the locally determined requirements all students must demonstrate significant evidence of learning to graduate.
+The requirements shall be clear, shared learning objectives, instruction, and common assessment tools for effective cycles of practice, feedback, assessment, and reflection with students, who are empowered by choice in their learning experiences and who are accorded multiple ways to demonstrate proficiency in knowledge and skills.
+In this system, "proficiencies" are supervisory union or supervisory district-wide learning objectives used by educators and students to drive instruction and assess growth in new learning.

-"Race" embodies an invented or socially constructed concept that is used to categorize groups and cultures on the basis of physical differences transmitted through descent, like skin color, and may reflect a legally protected class of people in some contexts.
+"Race" can refer to an invented or socially constructed concept that is used to categorize groups and cultures on the basis of physical differences transmitted through descent, like skin color, and may reflect a legally protected class of people in some contexts.

-"Racism" embodies the theory, belief, or act of making value judgements that are based on racial, ethnic, or cultural differences, or which advances the claim that racial, ethnic, or cultural groups are inherently superior or inferior, thus explicitly arguing or implying that some groups are entitled to dominate, exploit, exclude, or eliminate others presumed to be inferior.
+"Racism" means the theory, belief, or act of making value judgements that are based on racial, ethnic, or cultural differences, or which advances the claim that racial, ethnic, or cultural groups are inherently superior or inferior, thus explicitly arguing or implying that some groups are entitled to dominate, exploit, exclude, or eliminate others presumed to be inferior.
 Racism is practiced by individuals and groups, and it is expressed systematically through the structures, laws, regulations, practices and policies of public and private institutions, employers, and organizations.

 "Restorative Practices" refer to whole-school, relational approaches to building school climate and addressing student behavior that fosters belonging over exclusion, social engagement over control, and meaningful accountability over punishment.
-They encourage members of the school community to be constantly present, attending to needs as they arise.
-They exercise the ability to be dynamic rather than static in a given response.
-Restorative approaches also begin with proactive structures to build positive relationships and communication and create a space for people to express themselves-their strengths, assets, responsibilities, and also their vulnerabilities.
-Restorative processes and programs shall not remove from a supervisory union, supervisory district, school district, or school, or lessen to any degree the responsibility under Vermont law and policy to investigate, call out, name, and discipline behaviors that violate the Agency's "Policy for the Prevention of Harassment, Hazing and Bullying" (HHB) and Federal Title IX.
+It encourages members of the school community to be constantly present, attending to needs as they arise.
+It exercises their ability to be dynamic rather than static in their responses.
+Restorative approaches also begin with proactive structures to build positive relationships and communication and create a space for people to express themselves-their strengths, assets, responsibilities, and also their vulnerability.
+Restorative processes and programs shall not remove from a supervisory union, supervisory district, school district, or school, or lessen to any degree its mandatory responsibility under Vermont law and policy to investigate, call out, name, and discipline behaviors that violate the Agency's "Policy for the Prevention of Harassment, Hazing and Bullying" (HHB) and Federal Title IX.

-"School" refers to an organizational structure designed to facilitate student learning.
+"School" means an organizational structure designed to facilitate student learning.
 This could include an individual school or a combination of public schools buildings with one administration, either of which inclusive of outdoor recreation areas, paths, and facilities, and could include learning opportunities both within and outside of school buildings and school day.
-It also includes career technical education centers, as specified in 16 V.S.A.
-Chapter 37, and virtual learning experiences and opportunities that are offered by the school and/or supervisory union or supervisory district.
+It also includes career technical centers, as specified in 16 V.S.A.
+Chapter 37, and virtual learning experiences and opportunities that are offered by the school and/or SU/SD.
 Where the context suggests that a "school" take some action, the action shall be taken by the superintendent or such school officials as are designated by the superintendent, unless otherwise specified herein or elsewhere in law or regulation.
 School includes a technical center.